diegoclair/goswag/README.md

 </p>

 ## Introduction
-It will add methods to your go framework, to be possible generate a separated file with all necessary comments for [swag lib](https://github.com/swaggo/swag) can generate the swagger files.
+It will extend your Go framework by providing methods to generate a separate file containing all the necessary comments.
+These comments enable the Swag library to effortlessly generate Swagger files.

 ### - Why:
 I was searching for an automated method to generate Swagger documentation for Golang APIs.
 I came across the [`swaggo/swag`](https://github.com/swaggo/swag) lib, which seems to be the most popular choice or, at the very least, has numerous articles and tutorials promoting its use.
 However, I was dissatisfied with the process of adding extensive comments throughout the main file and other files containing handler functions.
 As a result, I decided to develop the goswag library.